 Greenville Utilities' Electric Department is dedicated to providing reliable service, supporting the economic growth of the community and maintaining rates at the lowest practical level.
+Current rates.
 Ours is the second largest municipal electric system in North Carolina, both in number of customers served and quantity of electricity purchased and distributed.
-We provide electric service to Greenville and approximately 75% of Pitt County.
+We provide electric service to Greenville and approximately 75% of Pitt County (service area map).

 Greenville Utilities purchases electric power from the North Carolina Eastern Municipal Power Agency (commonly just called "the Power Agency").
 The Power Agency purchases power from Duke Energy Progress who maintains the transmission facilities needed to get the power supply to Greenville and 31 other municipally-owned utilities in eastern NC, which in turn distribute electricity to their customers.